-In the present work, led by various possible interpretations of the same Hamiltonian system proposed in the literature, we have shown how to apply the Linked Twist Maps (LTMs) method to prove the existence of chaotic dynamics for the associated Poincaré map, perturbing each time a specific parameter in a periodic fashion and obtaining different geometrical configurations in the phase plane, when considering both the orbits of the original system and those of the perturbed one.
-Namely, we can try to use the LTMs technique whenever we have a conservative system with a nonisochronous center and it is sensible to assume a periodic variation for one or more model parameters, both influencing the center or not, e.g. due to a seasonal effect.
+In the present work, led by various possible interpretations of the same Hamiltonian system, we have shown how to apply the Linked Twist Maps (LTMs) method to prove the existence of chaotic dynamics for the associated Poincaré map, perturbing each time a different parameter in a periodic fashion and obtaining various geometrical configurations in the phase plane, when considering both the orbits of the original system and those of the perturbed one.
+Namely, we can try to use the LTMs technique whenever we have a conservative system with a nonisochronous center and it is sensible to assume a periodic variation for one or more model parameters16, both influencing the center or not, e.g. due to a seasonal effect.
 We just stress that, if the position of the center is not affected by the change in the considered parameter value, it is necessary to check that the shape of the orbits changes in a way that allows to detect at least two linked annuli.

-Although in the present contribution we have proposed planar applications of the LTMs technique, such method can be employed in (at least) threedimensional frameworks, too, when dealing with linked together cylindrical sets.
-In this regard, see [45] for a 3D non-Hamiltonian example concerning a predatorprey model in a periodically varying environment.
-We are going to investigate a three-dimensional continuous-time model in a future work, taking inspiration e.g. from the 3D game theoretic context considered in [2] (cf. Footnote 5).
-In relation to economic settings, we recall that the SAP method, on which the LTMs technique is based, has been recently used to prove the existence of chaotic dynamics for some discrete-time triopoly game models in [38, 39], while in [30] the SAP technique had been applied to one- and two-dimensional discrete-time economic models, concerning overlapping generations and duopoly frameworks.
+We finally remark that in the present contribution we have proposed planar applications of the LTMs technique.
+Nonetheless, such method can be employed in (at least) three-dimensional frameworks, too, when dealing with linked together cylindrical sets.
+See [46] for a 3D non-Hamiltonian example concerning a predator-prey model in a periodically varying environment.
+We will investigate a three-dimensional continuous-time model connected with some game theoretical context in a future work, taking inspiration e.g. from the 3D setting considered in [2] (cf. Footnote 6).
+In regard to economic settings, we recall that the SAP method, on which the LTMs technique is based, has been recently used to prove the existence of chaotic dynamics for some discrete-time triopoly game models in [39, 40], while in [31] the SAP technique had been applied to one- and two-dimensional discrete-time economic models, concerning overlapping generations and duopoly frameworks.